Here's the truth.

 In the worst case, the visual organ may be damaged in the long term and the lens may become cloudy (cataract).

-Therefore always wear sunglasses with guaranteed UV protection!
+Therefore always wear glasses and sunglasses with guaranteed UV protection!

 UV-C rays are basically absorbed by the earth's atmosphere, but UV-B and UV-A rays penetrate unhindered to the earth's surface.
 The designation UV400 with guaranteed UV protection protects against harmful UV-B and UV-A radiation.

-Furthermore, the sunglasses reduce visible light, which makes seeing in the
+Furthermore, sunglasses reduce visible light, which makes seeing in the

 sunshine more pleasant.